OpenWebAdvocacy/website/src/pages/walled-gardens.md

 Despite Apple’s marketing claiming a thriving App Store marketplace it recently came to light in the Epic vs Apple trial that **72% of all App Store revenue** comes from **free to play games**.

-> "80% of that was from games, mostly in the US and north-east Asia, and mostly on iPhone.
+> 80% of that was from games, mostly in the US and north-east Asia, and mostly on iPhone.
 There’s no clear reason to think the proportions have changed much since then, except that China is probably bigger (Apple had only just added support for Alipay in 2016).
 >
-So, this is mostly games, and, from other disclosures, over 90% free-to-play."
+So, this is mostly games, and, from other disclosures, over 90% free-to-play.
 > <cite>[Benedict Evans - Technology Writer](https://www.ben-evans.com/benedictevans/2021/7/8/app-store)</cite>

 This would indicate that the majority of revenue comes from mobile gaming whales, which has **parallels with problematic gambling**.

-> "A mobile gaming whale is someone who spends a lot of microtransactions.
-So-called “whales” are the main target for microtransactions in free-to-play games, for example; they're the ones who buy booster packs, cosmetics, etc. Tons of them."
+> A mobile gaming whale is someone who spends a lot of microtransactions.
+So-called “whales” are the main target for microtransactions in free-to-play games, for example; they're the ones who buy booster packs, cosmetics, etc. Tons of them.
 > <cite>[Mihovil Grguric - CEO of Udonis Inc (A mobile apps marketing agency)](https://www.blog.udonis.co/mobile-marketing/mobile-games/mobile-games-whales)</cite>

 Whether or not the motivation is to protect this revenue source, the browser ban and the current state of Safari is having profound negative effects.
 Apple hides behind security and privacy but [Apple does not even develop features which have no possible security or privacy concerns](https://httptoolkit.tech/blog/safari-is-killing-the-web/).